-How to DEMO your products remotely using 3D and AR (Augmented reality).
+How to DEMO Manufacturing products remotely using 3D and AR (Augmented reality).

 The coronavirus is transforming how we “get to work” – in all senses of the word.
-With many people being asked to work from home (#WFH), there is an abundance of online advice.
-It’s hard to go online and not read the top tips on designing your home workspace, or even the top 5 tips to host a remote sales meeting.
+With many people being asked to work from home (#WFH), it’s hard to go online and not read tips on designing your home workspace, or even the top 5 tips to host a remote sales meeting.

-Few, however, seem to understand the challenges of B2B.
+Few professionals,however, seem to understand the challenges of B2B sales.
 Particularly, the challenges of selling complex manufacturing products.
-It’s not as if their sales process wasn’t complicated enough, now with everyone working from home, B2B manufacturers find it next to impossible to continue their sales process.
+It’s not as if their sales process wasn’t already complicated enough, now with everyone working from home, it’s next to impossible to make progress on their sales process.
 Or maybe… you just don’t have the right tools.

 Just because you can’t meet your customers in person, does not mean that you can’t demo your products.
-Here’s how several Global Manufacturers are able to demo their products and keep the customers engages during these challenging times.
+Here’s how.

 Imagine sending your prospects a customized product quote, along with a bar code.